strimzi/strimzi.github.io/_posts/2023-08-20-my-lfx-mentorship-experience-with-the-cncf-strimzi-community.md

 ### Conclusion

 Participating in the LFX Mentorship program with the Strimzi community was a transformative experience that expanded my horizons and solidified my passion for open-source development.
-The guidance, mentorship, and camaraderie from the mentors and the Strimzi community were invaluable assets that propelled my growth.
+The guidance, mentorship, and camaraderie from the mentors and the Strimzi community were invaluable to my growth.
 Reflecting on this journey, I am grateful for the opportunity to contribute to a remarkable project while surrounded by a community that embodies the true spirit of open-source collaboration.
 This experience has enriched my technical knowledge and inspired me to continue my journey as a proactive contributor to the open-source ecosystem.

-### What is next?
+### What's next?

 During and after this fantastic journey, many good things happened:
 - I founded the first [Angolan open-source community](https://github.com/angolaosc) to educate, promote and help students and professionals get involved in open-source development:
-I started the community in July, and by the end of my internship (late August), we were able to:
+I started the community in July, and by the end of my internship (late August), we had achieved the following:
-    - introduce the concept of open-source to 200+ individuals;
+    - Introduced the concept of open-source to 200+ individuals
-    - helped more than 20 individuals make their first contribution;
+    - Helped more than 20 individuals make their first contribution
-    - grow our audience on social media by 700+ followers on LinkedIn;
-    - and a discord community with 200+ members.
+    - Grown our audience on social media by 700+ followers on LinkedIn and a discord community with 200+ members
 - Also, I was invited to present what I did in the mentorship during the Strimzi Community meeting.
 - Even further, I applied to be a core organizer for the [Cloud Native - Community Group Luanda](https://community.cncf.io/cloud-native-luanda) and got accepted.